AJulianah/flask-app/README.md

 - Launch the test:
 `pytest`

-- If it show an error when you launch the test: `export PYTHONAPP=src`
+- If it show an error when you launch the test: `export PYTHONPATH=src`